-It’s a different world in the golf industry these days—the competition for members and tee times is on the rise.
+It’s a different world in the golf industry these days — the competition for members and tee times is on the rise.
 Moreover, players are demanding better and better play conditions.
 It’s a tough environment for everyone in the industry.
 Controlling costs while maintaining consistently excellent conditions is more important than ever.

 What’s more, the operational and regulatory side of golf course maintenance has become more complex and difficult to navigate.
-With all of these changes, golf courses are looking to a smart option for maintaining their course.
+With all of these changes, golf courses are looking for a smart option for maintaining their course.
 Partnering with an expert has proven a smart way to overcome these challenges and others.
 Read on and learn why.

-Creating a Workforce that Works
+Creating a Workforce That Works

-Balancing Performance, Technology & Regulatory Requirements
+Balancing Performance, Technology, and Regulatory Requirements

 It’s hard to keep track of all the agronomic products that enter the marketplace.
-Thousands, of new products come on the market every year.
+Thousands of new products come on the market every year.
 How can you keep on top of what works and what doesn’t while also balancing cost and regulatory requirements (chemical control, water conservation)?
 How will you know which are the most effective products and processes for your particular course and/or turf problem?

 Again, look to an expert.
 Agronomists trained in turf management are well equipped to help you vet products and choose the ones right for your budget and course conditions.
-These professionals also monitor regulatory changes and can recommend products that are safe for your crew, your course and the environment at large.
+These professionals also monitor regulatory changes and can recommend products that are safe for your crew, your course, and the environment at large.

 Build Your Team, Gain the Advantages

 When you consider everything that is on your plate (meaning you, the club manager and your superintendent), it’s a lot.
-The world has changed for golf course maintenance and so too has the way in which you can approach it.
+The world has changed for golf course maintenance and, so too, has the way in which you can approach it.
 You don’t have to go it alone.

 A golf maintenance partner can help provide the needed support and expertise to manage the operations, leaving you and your superintendent more available to focus on serving your members and customers with the hospitality and playing experience they expect.

 Before you start thinking that this is too big a step, consider this: It’s not an either/or arrangement.
-Partnering with experts is a team experience, one that augments your strengths, bolsters your weaknesses and enables you to better manage the increasing complexities of service, liability and course conditions that make up today’s golf world.
+Partnering with experts is a team experience, one that augments your strengths, bolsters your weaknesses, and enables you to better manage the increasing complexities of service, liability, and course conditions that make up today’s golf world.